March of the Pigs: The single

 The American "March of the Pigs" CD single contains two mixes of the title track, two remixes of its fellow The Downward Spiral track "Reptile", and "A Violet Fluid", a non-album instrumental track.
 In the UK, the single was released as a two-disc (each sold separately) CD single, adding a censored radio edit of "March of the Pigs" and "Big Man With a Gun" from The Downward Spiral.
 The disc art for this single features a curled-up millipede, an image that was later used on the cover of the single "Closer".

-"March of the Pigs" peaked at number 98 on the Australian ARIA singles chart.

-Thirteen years after its release, it debuted at number 9 and peaked at 6 on the Canadian Singles Chart.